AnnaAlbuquerque/dice_app/README-PT.md

 ## Informações Extras

 - Este aplicativo foi testado apenas no Android
-- As imagens do dado foram diponiblizadas através do curso Flutter & Dart - The Complete Guide
+- As imagens do dado foram diponiblizadas através do curso "Flutter & Dart - The Complete Guide"